jamshidkhaksaar/nsdo-taskm/PRD.md

 2.  **Database Migrations:** Add tables for `workflows` and `workflow_steps`.
 3.  **Seed Data:**
     *   Create a seed for the "Task Creation" workflow with defined steps (e.g., `initiate-task`, `set-basic-details`, `set-assignments`, `set-due-date`, `submit-creation`) and their relevant permission patterns.

+## Bug Report: User Undefined in Notification Fetching

+**Observed Behavior:**
+Backend logs show `[NotificationsController] User undefined fetching their unread notifications` and `[NotificationsService] Fetching unread notifications for user undefined`.
+This indicates that the `userId` is not being correctly passed to the notification fetching logic.

+**Expected Behavior:**
+The correct `userId` should be passed to the notifications service so that users can retrieve their own notifications.

+**Impact:**
+Users may not be able to see their notifications.

+**File(s) Potentially Involved:**
+- `backend-nest/src/notifications/notifications.controller.ts`
+- `backend-nest/src/notifications/notifications.service.ts`

+**Severity:** Medium (affects core user functionality but doesn't break the app)

+**Next Steps:**
+Investigate how `userId` is (or isn't) being retrieved and passed in the notifications controller/service flow.